samdark/a-guide-to-yii-grids-lists-and-data-providers/readme.md

 Typically, you would take the following steps when working with components such as grids, lists and data providers.

-  1. Supply data (in the form of “ar model”, “arrays” or “sql result set”) to the a data provider (such as `CActiveDataProvider`, `CArrayDataProvider` and `CSqlDataProvider`) .
+  1. Supply data (in the form of “ar model”, “arrays” or “sql result set”) to a data provider (such as `CActiveDataProvider`, `CArrayDataProvider` and `CSqlDataProvider`) .
   2. Use a widget component (such as `CListView` or `CGridView` ) and configure it to display the data.
   3. Customize the widget to reflect the presentational style that you are after.